What is the space like?

 How will I eat?

-We schedule one resident dinner/social evening per week.
+We try to schedule one resident dinner/social evening per week.
 Residents are responsible for buying and preparing their own meals.

 How will I get to the grocery store?